 The opening act was Cardiac, an indie trio from Los Angeles.
 Although they hadn’t released any album yet, their 30 minutes show was nice.
 Their dramatic rock was quite impressive.
 The powerful vocal of Dave DiSarro totally matched with the band’s music.
 Dave also did a nice stage work kept moving all over the stage aggressively, as well as smooth and fun talks, with his effort to fire up the audiences who didn’t know about the band.
 Those were what all frontman should do not to make new audience bored.
 Cardiac’s songs somehow reminded me of good, old Queensryche, the era Geoff Tate was still with the band.

-The most significant about their show was the guitarist, Jarod Woznik, who resembled with Lance Bass of NSYNC.
+The most significant of their show was the guitarist, Jarod Woznik, who resembled with Lance Bass of NSYNC.
 His guitar technic was brilliant and upscaled.
 From bluesy sound to strong bold sound to clean sound, Jarod’s guitar sound always kept the beautiful charm.
 Jarod had a solo during Cardiac’s performance.
 The guitar solo is abnormal for a supporting act during a very limited time, but I think he succeeded to receive more attention from the audience.
-Many of guitar solos by any artist were actually self-satisfaction , boring, and unnecessary, but Jarod’s guitar works entertained and attracted the audience.
+Many of guitar solos by any artist were actually self-satisfaction, boring, and unnecessary, but Jarod’s guitar works entertained and attracted the audience.
 I felt emotion on his guitar solo.
 For me, his guitar solo was one of few I’d enjoyed beside Vivian Campbell of Def Leppard.
 Jarod did more than 3 men’s work for Cardiac’s performance.
 I witnessed a new guitar hero was born.

 The quality of Cardiac’s songs sounded nice (indeed, their music was my type).
 They even showed a powerful performance of Rolling Stones’ “Jumpin Jack Flash” with the help of Derrick Anderson, the touring bassist of The Bangles.
 Now, that was what Cardiac would need as soon as possible; a bassist.
 They didn’t have a bassist and played songs without a bass except for “Jumpin Jack Flash”.
 Unfortunately, they showed the importance of a bass during their performance.
 Their overall sound was relatively flat and the reason was obviously the absence of a bassist.
 I think their sound would be more dynamic and dramatic with a bassist.